ErichDomme/LCNFT-RevitPlugIn/README.md

 ## Installation
 In order for UMNFT to run on your computer, you will need to do a few installations beforehand.
 UMNFT is based on pyRevit and this is where we start.
 1. Make sure you have Autodesk Revit installed on your computer!
-2. Install the latest [pyRevit version](https://github.com/eirannejad/pyRevit/releases), during the development of Cross-Tools the version [v4.8.13.23182](https://github.com/eirannejad/pyRevit/releases/tag/v4.8.13.23182%2B2215) was used.
+2. Install the latest [pyRevit version](https://github.com/eirannejad/pyRevit/releases), during the development of UMNFT the version [v4.8.13.23182](https://github.com/eirannejad/pyRevit/releases/tag/v4.8.13.23182%2B2215) was used.
 The installation is self-explanatory and very well documented, but a look at the [Notion Page](https://pyrevitlabs.notion.site/pyrevitlabs/pyRevit-bd907d6292ed4ce997c46e84b6ef67a0) is worthwhile.
 3. After the successful installation of pyRevit, Navigate now to the extensions of pyRevit, under the first tab.
 <div align="center">
 <img src="./img/Pyrevit_Extensions.png" >